MountainMan12/GISAID_phylo/README.md

 ### PHYLOGENETIC ANALYSIS

-The phylogenetic analysis was performed on the https://usegalaxy.org/ server using the filtered genomic datasets for 3620 genomes, MAFFT was used for multiple sequence alignment with default paramteres, and FASTTREE was used for the phylogenetic tree reconstruction.
+The phylogenetic analysis was performed on the https://usegalaxy.org/ server using the filtered genomic datasets for 3620 genomes. <br/>
+MAFFT was used for multiple sequence alignment with default paramteres, and FASTTREE was used for the phylogenetic tree reconstruction.

 ### OR CALCULATION

-To generate the annotations for the tree ORCaD app was used, along with OR calculations For OR calculations see [ORCaD](https://github.com/MountainMan12/GISAID_phylo/tree/master/ORCaD)
+To generate the annotations for the tree ORCaD app was used, along with OR calculations <br/>
+For OR calculations see [ORCaD](https://github.com/MountainMan12/GISAID_phylo/tree/master/ORCaD)